 All the regulations and guidelines are the result of extensive testing and research into accidents involving the use and storage of flammable liquids.
 Reputable safety can manufacturers such as Eagle have done their due diligence and will only offer safety cans that meet the requisite safety standards.

 But to illustrate how seriously these agencies view the safe handling of flammable liquids, we have provided a brief overview of the most relevant applicable standards.

 Occupational Safety and Health Administration

-The Occupational Safety and Health Administration (OSHA) is a regulatory body that governs how flammable equipment is handled on job sites.
+The Occupational Safety and Health Administration (OSHA) is a regulatory body that governs how flammable liquids are handled on job sites and workplaces.
 For example, they dictate regulations at warehouses, loading/unloading zones, shipyards, plants, and more.
-OSHA also regulates the storage of gas cans.
-The OSHA regulations are separated into two different sets: construction and general regulations.
+OSHA also regulates safety cans and how they are stored.
+The OSHA regulations are separated into two different sets: (1) general, and (2) construction.

-For general regulations, section 29 states, a “safety can shall mean an approved container, of not more than 5 gallons capacity, having a spring-closing lid and spout cover and so designed that it will safely relieve internal pressure when subjected to fire exposure.”
+In the general safety standards, OSHA 1910.106(a)(29) states: a “[s]afety can shall mean an approved container, of not more than 5 gallons capacity, having a spring-closing lid and spout cover and so designed that it will safely relieve internal pressure when subjected to fire exposure.”